gaborcsardi/neartools/README.md

 There are many repetitive works when doing data harmonization and keeping track of communication with researchers.

-The goal of creating this package is to practice the “don’t repeat yourself” (DRY) principle, making the daily work more handy.
+The goal of this package is to practice the “don’t repeat yourself” (DRY) principle, making the daily work more handy.

 # Functions